-Residents may be moved from their home to allow the area to be redeveloped or properties repaired by a Registered Provider (RP).
+- 11.1 Residents may be moved from their home to allow the area to be redeveloped or properties repaired by a Registered Provider (RP).
 In cases where this involves Small Scale Voluntary Transfer to the RP, decanting arrangements will be governed by the particular RP's decant policy.
-This issue will be built into any formal offer negotiated between the RP, Council and tenants - with the help of their Tenants Voice.
-A transfer can only take place following a ballot of affected tenants with the majority who vote agreeing to the transfer.

-In such a case all decanting arrangements and Home Loss payments would be the responsibility of the new RP landlord.
+This issue will be built into any formal offer negotiated between the RP, Council and tenants.
+A transfer can only take place following a ballot of affected tenants with the majority who vote agreeing to the transfer. - 11.2 In such a case all decanting arrangements and Home Loss payments would be the responsibility of the new RP landlord.